Direct Party and Representative Voting (DPR)

 Would DPR Voting mean there were lots of small parties in the Parliament?

-What threshold level is set for automatic representation
+How high the threshold level is set for automatic representation

 Would DPR Voting encourage schisms within the larger parties?